-If you have ever had to compare two fractions like 4/7 and 5/9 in a hurry, you know the tradeoffs: careful steps versus a shortcut.
-Students and teachers debate whether to use the classic common denominator approach or the Butterfly Method (cross-multiplication).
-Here is a practical side-by-side view of both—and when each shines.
+If you have ever had to compare two fractions like 4/7 and 5/9 in a hurry, you know the struggle.
+Do you do the long math, or is there an easier shortcut?

 How it works

-- Find a number both denominators divide into (often the least common multiple).
+- Find a common ground: Identify a number that both denominators can divide into perfectly (the Least Common Multiple).

 - The common denominator for 3 and 4 is 12.